 You may already have experience of being in counselling or it may be something that you are just considering.
 I understand how daunting it can be to contact a stranger when you may be finding life difficult.
 I offer an initial phone call where we can talk through how it may work and answer any questions that you have about coming to counselling.
 We can then discuss availability and book in a first session if you wish.

 Training, qualifications & experience

 I am an experienced counsellor and run a private practice from home in Walthamstow, East London.
-I am a member of BACP and I am listed on their register, which is accredited by the Professional Standards Authority.
+I am a member of BACP and NCS and I am listed on their registers, which are accredited by the Professional Standards Authority.
 I abide by the BACP Ethical Framework for the Counselling Professions and I regularly see a confidential clinical supervisor to support my work.

 I also worked at East London Out Project (ELOP) a specialist LGBTQ charity offering counselling and group support in Walthamstow, East London.
 I was a counsellor at the Drug and Alcohol Wellbeing Service run by Turning Point in Westminster.
 I have completed specialist training in supporting individuals with their drug and alcohol use as well as being a group facilitator for SMART Recovery UK.

 I was a volunteer counsellor at Mind in Enfield working with individuals who had received a mental health diagnosis and looking at what it meant for them and supporting those in emotional despair.